yigitsaygili/Inviscid-Solvers/README.md

 For comparison with Blasius solution we can investigate the table below.
 In the table we consider dimensionless length parameter 𝜂 and first derivative of 𝑓′ which is proportional to the x-component of velocity in the boundary layer (𝑓 = 𝑢/𝑈𝑒).

 ![blasius_img](https://github.com/user-attachments/assets/d9abfc7c-d52d-41d7-aec6-674841b4f83d)

+## Source Panel Method for Cyllinder
+The Source Panel Method is a computational technique used in aerodynamic analysis to model the flow over objects, such as a cylinder.
+It involves discretizing the surface of the cylinder into a series of panels, each of which is assigned a source strength.
+By solving the resulting system of equations, the method approximates the velocity field around the cylinder, allowing for the calculation of aerodynamic parameters like lift and drag.
+This approach is particularly useful for simulating potential flow around objects in inviscid, incompressible fluid dynamics, providing a simplified yet effective way to analyze flow behavior.